 1889 - 1896

 The Merritt was a fairly successful brand despite being on the market for less than a decade.
 It's a style of typewriter that does not utilize a keyboard but rather an index.
-Index typewriters were a popular alternative at the time to keyboard typewriters because their fewer parts made them more affordable, and because the keyboard itself was still a fairly new invention that many people hadn't quite mastered.
+Index typewriters were a popular alternative at the time because their fewer parts made them more affordable and because the keyboard itself was still a fairly new invention that most people hadn't quite mastered.
 For these reasons it was marketed as "The People's Type-Writer."

 Merritt typewriters were produced in Springfield, Massachusetts at the Merritt Manufacturing Company which was owned by Mortimer and his brothers Charles E. (1861 - 1889) and Henry W. (1856 - 193?).
-However, by 1893, at a World's Fair, Mortimer was "pushing the Densmore typewriter to the front in his usual energetic style."
-The Densmore was a typewriter brand which was part of the Union Typewriter Company (Union was a trust that Merritt Manufacturing was also a part of) and Merritt Manufacturing was contracted to produce 10,000 Desnmores sometime prior to October of 1892.
+However, by 1893, at a World's Fair, Mortimer was already "pushing the Densmore typewriter to the front in his usual energetic style."
+The Densmore was a typewriter brand which was part of the Union Typewriter Company, a trust that Merritt Mfg. was also a part of.
+Sometime prior to October of 1892 it was Merritt that was contracted to produce the original 10,000 Densmore.
 Densmore eventually bought the Merritt factory and renamed it the Densmore Typewriter Company.
-The Merritt may have been produced there briefly though there is no direct evidence of how long.
-Based on old advertisements, the Merritt may have been produced into the mid 1890s.
+Merritts may have been produced there briefly though there is no direct evidence of how long.
+Based on old advertisements, the Merritt may have been produced into the mid 1890's.

-There were several selling agents, among which were Lyon Manufacturing Company, Gormully & Jefferey Manufacturing Company, J.A.
-Spence & Brothers.
-None of these, nor any other agent produced a single Merritt typewriter.
+There were several Merritt typewriter selling agents such as the Lyon Manufacturing Company, Gormully & Jefferey Manufacturing Company, J.A.
+Spence & Brothers and others both nationally and internationally.
+None of them, nor produced a single Merritt despite what some ads may claim.
 They simply sold them.
-Merrits were sold internationally, too.

 The more interesting ad that I found for the Merritt dates to 1901.
-It ran in the Los Angeles and was placed by A. Hamburger & Sons, a department store.
+It ran in the Los Angeles Times and was placed by A. Hamburger & Sons, a department store.
 The seller proclaimed to have had "secured an immense quantity of the celebrated "Merritt" which we offer at about a third their regular prices."
-The department store ad mentioned that they were demonstration samples and, as such, they were of "superioer quality."
-The store priced their Merritts at $3.98 for examples with a wood case and $4.98 for leather covered wood cases.
+The ad mentioned that nearly all were demonstration models and, as such, were of "superior quality."
+Hamburger & Sons priced its Merritts at $3.98 for examples with a wood case and $4.98 for ones with leather covered wood cases.
 My favorite tag line from the ad is, "Typewriters for those Who Can Not Afford Typewriters."

-Other than for his won company, Mortimer G. Merritt produced typewriter related inventions for Densmore and Yost.
-He invented non-typewriter related items within other industries, too.
+Other than Merritts and Densmores, Mortimer G. Merritt also produced typewriter related items for Yost.
+He invented non-typewriter related items, too.
 Eventually life's twists and turns led him to Rome, New York where he settled as a landscape architect.
 Read may more about Mortimer and his eventful life here.